 The chameleon in you was also what got me hooked.
 Your ever-changing image was a constant source of fascination and had critics branding you the Madonna of Asia?
 It could not have been easy for you to come up with a new look for each album, but somehow you managed to make every single one of them your own.
 I tip my hat off to you.

-Your theatrical nature often translated into energizing stage performances.
-You set new standards that are now being emulated by your predecessors, but none, I believe, will come close to your level of ingenuity.
 But you know what made me stay with you all these years?
 It was your voice.
 Deep and expressive with a much lower register than most female vocalists.
 You have this incomparable knack of turning even the simplest of melodies into an epic performance.

-I may not have understood most of what you sang, but I could feel the emotions pouring out of you with such rawness, you never failed to send shivers down my spine whenever you sang.
 There is one indelible image in my mind, a scene from a movie actually.
 You played a singer whose lover had gone to war.
 You were heavily pregnant with his child and recording a mournful song in the studio.
 Tears rolled down your face as you sang.
 Each note was treated with such tender sadness.
 It was the most heartbreaking scene I have ever seen and I could not help but cry along with your character.
-Now, each time I hear that song, it reminds me of that scene, and how admirable you were to be able to display such vulnerability without descending into self-pity.
-As I write this, I cannot help but wonder how the Hong Kong entertainment scene will change with your departure.
-With the passing of Roman Tam, Leslie Cheung, and now you, Hong Kong has lost most of the pioneers of its modern pop culture; the original trailblazers whose legacies shall now forever be etched in Halls of Fame.

-On my part, I lost not only someone I have always looked up to, but an influential person throughout my formative years.
-I thank you for those wacky costumes.
-I thank you for those brilliant concerts.
-I thank you for your hilarious turns in many Hong Kong cheesy comedies.
 I thank you for those exquisite performances you put into art-house pieces such as Rouge and July Rhapsody.
 I thank you for your deep voice that had soothed, and will no doubt continue to for many more years, a million heartaches.
 I thank you for the many beautiful songs that I shall forever treasure in my heart.
-I thank you for the fine examples you had shown in carrying on with your professional duties when you could have easily thrown in the towel.

 But most of all, I thank you for the many dreams you inspired in me.